Spirit2898/MD-test/README.md

 Insured: ____________

-## COMMISSIONERS—IS THE REGULATORY SUPPORT ORGANIZATION CREATED AND
+## WEBSITE AT WWW.NAIC.ORG.
+THE NAIC—THE NATIONAL ASSOCIATION OF INSURANCE COMMISSIONERS—IS THE REGULATORY SUPPORT ORGANIZATION CREATED AND

 2025 Excess and Surplus Lines Laws Manual  |  27